Rickyz03/Algorithmic-Benchmarks/Travel-Salesman/report.typ

 *Theoretical Analysis:*

-Let $OPT$ be the cost of an optimal TSP tour and $MST$ be the cost of the minimum spanning tree.
+Let $"OPT"$ be the cost of an optimal TSP tour and $"MST"$ be the cost of the minimum spanning tree.

-- *Lower Bound:* $MST ≤ OPT$ because removing any edge from an optimal tour yields a spanning tree.
+- *Lower Bound:* $"MST" ≤ "OPT"$ because removing any edge from an optimal tour yields a spanning tree.

-- *Algorithm Cost:* The DFS traversal visits each edge of the MST exactly twice (once down, once up), so the "doubling" tour has cost $2 · MST$.
+- *Algorithm Cost:* The DFS traversal visits each edge of the MST exactly twice (once down, once up), so the "doubling" tour has cost $2 · "MST"$.

 - *Shortcutting:* Using the triangle inequality, we can shortcut the doubled tour to visit each vertex exactly once without increasing the total cost.

-- *Approximation Ratio:* $ALG ≤ 2 · MST ≤ 2 · OPT$
+- *Approximation Ratio:* $"ALG" ≤ 2 · "MST" ≤ 2 · "OPT"$

 *Time Complexity:* $O(n^2)$ for dense graphs
 *Space Complexity:* $O(n)$